Now You See It, Now You Don’t

 Like Ball and Perkins, Riege’s media traverse low and high, precious and non-precious: wool, faux fur, polyester, horse hair, synthetic hair, cashmere, tin, and others.
 Keenly interested in perceptions of authenticity, especially what is perceived as authentically Native American, Riege notes that what is less seen in time and space—what is decayed and has lost pigment—is often considered most authentic.
 Subverting this ethnographic entrapment, the gentle tonal range of the artist’s color palette honors birth and life.
 Blacks, browns, and beiges approximate human skin colors and the hair of churro sheep, a sacred animal to Navajo communities whose population was nearly decimated by the US government in the 19th and 20th centuries in an effort to destroy Navajo livelihood.

-Diné weaving shares in common a barely noticeable material opening or woven line that serves as a pathway to futures for Spider Woman, the creator.
-Inhabiting this animacy in his work, Riege further considers his sculptures living beings, and thus ever-changing and changeable over time.
-The small torso-sized soft sculpture, |||||||| (2023), is woven upon dah ‘ístł’ó {loomz (2019), combining elements of existing sculptures with new parts, notably a loom-beaded frontal plate.
-Often working in durational performance to activate his sculptures, his new video, Tender kagí horse hair skin (2022), shares a documentary, ceremonial, and world-making tone in which the sonic is also foregrounded.Riege’s sculptures often play with scale, space, and gravity to mimic and abstract the technologies and forms of looms, patterns, and jewelry. jaatłohYe’iitsoh [13-14] (2023) belongs to the artist’s ongoing series of large-scale “earrings.”
-Hanging in the gallery’s two front windows allows them to perform precious encasement while remaining animate as they gently turn and sway with gravity.
+Riege’s sculptures often play with scale, space, and gravity to mimic and abstract the technologies and forms of looms, patterns, and jewelry. jaatłohYe’iitsoh [13-14] (2023) belongs to the artist’s ongoing series of large-scale “earrings.”
+Hung in the gallery’s two front windows the works are allowed to perform precious encasement while remaining animate as they gently turn and sway with gravity.
 The pair’s lush, white, central medallions are coiled in the tradition of Diné baskets, and they carry cascading adornment.
-Stuffed and hanging spider leg–like forms are further tiered with hanging black fringe whose ends are wrapped in tiny, metal cones used as sound- and meaning-makers within many regalia traditions.
+Stuffed and hanging spider leg–like forms are further tiered, and black fringed ends are wrapped in tiny, metal cones used as sound and meaning-makers within many regalia traditions.
 Riege sees them as “floating, ghost-like, not static but still, like our sleeping state—air is part of this state, moving and being moved.”

 Natalie Ball (Black, Klamath, Modoc) received a bachelor’s degree with a double major in Art and Indigenous, Race & Ethnic Studies from the University of Oregon.
-She furthered her studies with a master’s degree focused on Indigenous contemporary art at Aotearoa (New Zealand) at Massey University and an MFA in Painting & Printmaking from Yale School of Art.
+She furthered her studies with a master’s degree focused on Indigenous contemporary art at Massey University in Aotearoa (New Zealand) and an MFA in Painting & Printmaking from Yale School of Art.
 She is the recipient of the USA Fellow Award (2023), the Ford Foundation’s Hallie Ford Foundation Fellow (2020), and a Pollock-Krasner Foundation Grant (2019), among others.
 Ball’s solo exhibitions have been held at the Rubell Museum, Miami (2020) and the Seattle Art Museum (2019).
 Group exhibitions include at Sharjah Biennale (2023); Oregon Contemporary, Portland (2021); UTA Artist Space, Los Angeles (2021); Berkeley Art Center, Berkeley (2020); Vancouver Art Gallery (2019), and SculptureCenter, New York (2019).
 Her work can be found in institutional collections including the Whitney Museum of American Art, the Seattle Art Museum, and Forge Project Collection.
 Born in Portland in 1980 in Portland, Ball lives and works in Chiloquin, Oregon.

 Grace Rosario Perkins (Diné/Akimel O’odham) is a self-taught painter who spent 15 years as an arts educator and most recently served as associate professor of Painting and Drawing at Mills College in Oakland, California.
 Some recent sites of engagement include MOCA Tucson, Cushion Works, ONE Archives, Residency Art Gallery, the Oakland Museum of California, Mills College, Cooper Union, the San Francisco Art Institute, and the University of New Mexico.
 Perkins has been nominated for a United States Arts Fellowship and SFMOCA’s SECA Award.
 Born in Santa Fe in 1986, Perkins lives and works in Albuquerque, New Mexico.